 Calhoun is a medium-sized city located in the state of Georgia.
 With a population of 16,309 people and five constituent neighborhoods, Calhoun is the 58th largest community in Georgia.

-Calhoun is a blue-collar town, with 40.58% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Calhoun is a city of sales and office workers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Calhoun who work in office and administrative support (12.06%), sales jobs (10.78%), and management occupations (8.89%).
+Because occupations involving physical labor dominate the local economy, Calhoun is generally considered to be a blue-collar town.
+40.96% of the Calhoun workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Calhoun is a city of sales and office workers, production and manufacturing workers, and service providers.
+There are especially a lot of people living in Calhoun who work in office and administrative support (13.06%), sales jobs (12.45%), and management occupations (6.98%).

-The percentage of adults in Calhoun who are college-educated is close to the national average for all communities of 21.84%: 17.49% of the adults in Calhoun have a bachelor's degree or advanced degree.
+In terms of college education, Calhoun is nearly on par with the US average for all cities of 21.84%: 17.18% of adults 25 and older in Calhoun have a bachelor's degree or advanced degree.

-Calhoun is a very ethnically-diverse city.
+Calhoun is an extremely ethnically-diverse city.
 The people who call Calhoun home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Calhoun residents report their race to be White, followed by Black or African-American.
 Calhoun also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 32.08% of the city’s residents.
-Important ancestries of people in Calhoun include Irish, German, Scots-Irish, and Italian.
+People of Hispanic or Latino origin account for 30.68% of the city’s residents.
+Important ancestries of people in Calhoun include Irish, German, Italian, and Scots-Irish.

 The most common language spoken in Calhoun is English.
 Other important languages spoken here include Spanish and Gujarathi.